comit/sonoff-bridge/Sonoff-Dual.md

 To assist easy installation serial logging is enabled by default in user_config.h for all Sonoffs.
 Once in production it's wise to turn it off for all Sonoffs.
 For the Dual it is almost mandatory to turn it off.

 Execute command ```seriallog 0``` once to turn all communication on the serial port off.

+If within 10 minutes no input is received serial communication is turned off too.